Jump to Section:

 Automatically generated Overview trees

-Automatic trees are built by CZ GEN EPI on a daily basis.
-These routinely updated phylogenies are designed to provide a broad overview of the viral diversity in your samples and how it compares to viral diversity outside of your jurisdiction.
+SARS-CoV-2 automatic trees are built by CZ GEN EPI on a weekly basis.
+These routinely updated phylogenies are designed to provide a broad overview of the viral diversity in your samples and how it compares to viral diversity outside of your default location.
+Note that publicly available samples chosen for SARS-CoV-2 automatic overview trees are now sourced from GenBank instead of GISAID (click here for details).

-Tree image summarizing highlights for automatically generated phylogenetic trees.
+Tree image highlighting different types of samples included in automatically generated phylogenetic trees.

 Note the following:

-- Samples from your jurisdiction: The number of samples from your jurisdiction for the automatic build is limited to 2000.
-Therefore, subsampling will occur if there are more than 2000 samples available from your jurisdiction.
+- Samples from your default location: The number of samples from your location for the automatic build is limited to 2000.
+Therefore, subsampling will occur if there are more than 2000 samples available from your location.

-- Samples outside of your jurisdiction: Samples that are closely related to samples in your jurisdiction, including samples collected nationally and internationally.
-These samples provide important context for understanding and interpreting the viral diversity and its evolution within the jurisdiction.
+- Samples outside of your location: Contextual samples that are closely related to samples in your location, including samples collected nationally and internationally, and randomly-selected samples.
+These automatically selected samples provide important context for understanding and interpreting the viral diversity and its evolution within your area.
 National samples will include samples collected within your state (maximum of 500 sequences) and the broader USA (maximum of 400 sequences).
 International samples will include a maximum of 100 sequences.

-- The tree will include samples from the past 3 months (12 weeks) from your jurisdiction to provide better support and visualization of recent cases.
+- The tree will include samples from the past 3 months (12 weeks) from your default location to provide better support and visualization of recent cases.

-- All automatic tree builds will be named ‘{Your jurisdiction name} Contextual Recency-Focused Build’ by default.
+- All automatic tree builds will be named "{Group name} Contextual Recency-Focused Build" by default.
 However, you can edit tree names as needed through the Phylogenetic Tree page.

-- Automatic trees fall within the ‘Overview’ tree category, which is designed to better understand the overall picture of viral diversity within your jurisdiction.
+- Automatic trees fall within the "Overview" tree category, which is designed to better understand the overall picture of viral diversity within your location.

 On-demand phylogenetic trees